LouCou/ThreadGroup/README.md

 - void add(void f(void&ast;), void&ast; arg) is notuser friendly, use some std::function and templates
 - measure the performance
 - fix Makefile so main.cpp is rebuilt when ThreadGroup changes
+- maybe a non-blocking add: enqueue
+- use a condition variable instead of iterating through all threads for clean up